 Become a Lobbyist: Education and Career Roadmap

 Learn the steps for becoming a lobbyist.
-Research the various education requirements, training and experience you'll need to start a career as a lobbyist.
+Explore the educational options, and find out what type of career skills and real-life experience you'll need to start a career as a lobbyist.

 |Degree Field(s)||Political science, journalism, law, communications, public relations, economics|

 |Key Skills||Interpersonal, organizational, problem-solving, research, verbal and written communication skills|

 |Salary (2014)||$55,680 (Median salary for all public relations specialists)|